-Nuinsco used a significant piece of its equity position in CBay to extinguish \$2.6 million in debt and accrued interest - management considers this to have been a prudent course of action in the current market environment.
-Nuinsco retains a 7.5% interest in CBay and continues to manage the operation on behalf of Nuinsco shareholders and Ocean Partners.
-The reduced interest held by the Company continues to be valuable when one considers that the Chibougamau assets range from exploration through development projects to near-term production potential.
-The plan remains to develop projects which have already seen considerable capital investment that could result in a curtailed timeline to production utilizing the existing mill and concentrator at Copper Rand that alone would require a substantial capital investment were they to be built new.
+Nuinsco retains a 7.5% interest in CBay and continues to manage the operation on behalf of Nuinsco shareholders, Ocean Partners and CBay.
+The interest held by the Company continues to be valuable when one considers that the Chibougamau assets range from exploration through development projects, some with near-term production potential.
+The plan remains to develop projects which have already seen considerable capital investment that could result in a condensed timeline to production utilizing the existing mill and concentrator at Copper Rand that alone would require a substantial capital investment were they to be built new.
 CBay continues to seek funding for this endeavour.

-Due to the significance of the numbers, it is worth reiterating from a previous Outlook that the Chibougamau mining camp's Lac Doré Complex has produced 1.6 billion pounds of copper and 3.2 million ounces of gold over 60 years from 18 past-producing mines.
-CBay currently owns eight past-producers in its 38,000 ha land package covering much of the core of the camp; combined they comprise 75% of total copper and gold production from the Lac Doré Complex.
-CBay also owns three partially-developed copper deposits: Corner Bay, Devlin and Perch River.
-Further, CBay owns a 2,700 tpd mill and concentrator, and nearby tailings impoundment that is permitted for production.
+Due to the significance of the numbers, it is worth reiterating from previous Outlooks that the Chibougamau mining camp's Lac Doré Complex has produced 1.6 billion pounds of copper and 3.2 million ounces of gold over 60 years from 18 past-producing mines.
+CBay currently owns eight past-producers in its 38,000-ha land package covering much of the core of the camp; combined they comprise 75% of total copper and gold production from the Lac Doré Complex.
+CBay also owns two partially-developed copper deposits with current resource estimates: Corner Bay, Devlin.
+Zones of copper and gold mineralization are known from previous work on the Company's properties and remain to be further defined.
+CBay also owns a 2,700 tpd mill and concentrator, and nearby tailings impoundment that is permitted for production.
 These production assets alone provide an enormous advantage to the Company as the cost to develop them from scratch would run to tens of millions of dollars or more and take years to permit and build.